I have two current research tracks, communication effectiveness and the relationship between power and communication design.

-My phd research involved developing a method for using visual artifacts as primary source material, and writing a history of governance in the State of Victoria, Australia, from first European settlement to the end of the twentieth century.
+My phd research involved developing a method for using visual artifacts as primary source material, called discursive method, and writing a history of governance in the State of Victoria, Australia, from first European settlement to the end of the twentieth century.
 This was an interdisciplinary political science and graphic design history, which made use of government emblems, seals, and logos as primary sources.

 PhD, Swinburne University of Technology, Melbourne, Australia